cultuurnet/stoplight-docs-authentication/docs/errors.md

 # Errors

-This page contains an overview of all possible errors inside the `https://api.publiq.be/probs/auth/` namespace that can be returned by publiq's APIs.
+This page contains an overview of all possible error types inside the `https://api.publiq.be/probs/auth/` namespace that can be returned by publiq's APIs.
 (Not errors that can occur on Auth0 while trying to request a token!)

 ## unauthorized